- Academic Programs

 - Supporting the College

 Women’s access to oral and trans-dermal contraceptives continues to expand throughout the United State by allowing pharmacists to furnish contraceptives.
-Comprehensive Contraceptive Education and Certification for the Calfornia Pharmacist, a 4-credit-hour (0.4 CEUs) online certification course, is now available.
-The course, developed by Oregon State University College of Pharmacy faculty with guidance from the Oregon Board of Pharmacy, the Oregon Health Authority, and others, prepares pharmacists to take on this new duty of prescribing hormonal birth control in California.
+Comprehensive Contraceptive Education and Certification, an online certification course, is now available for pharmacists practicing in participating states.
+The course, developed by Oregon State University College of Pharmacy faculty with guidance from the Oregon Board of Pharmacy, the Oregon Health Authority, and others, prepares pharmacists to take on this new duty of prescribing hormonal birth control.

 Today's pharmacist works in a fast-paced and outcomes-oriented health care environment.
 Management & HR Skills for Pharmacists fosters leadership skills by delivering engaging and evidence-based instruction in an efficient and accessible manner.
 Developed collaboratively with OSU's College of Pharmacy, the College of Business and the Accreditation Council for Pharmacy Education, the course provides pharmacy managers with practical tools, case studies and a wealth of knowledge, all while earning pharmacy continuing education credits.